- Any bracing, by its very definition, MUST first prevent further

 should correct any existing deformity.
 If

-your condition occured this year, it is unlikely that a
+your condition occurred this year, it is unlikely that a

 serious deformity will occur in such a short period of